-How to Burn Out a Tree Stump the Easy Way
+How to Remove a Tree Stump the Easy Way: Burn It Out

 So after researching all the methods to remove a tree stump I opted for burning the stump away.
 The year before I removed two smaller tree stumps around 30 cms in diameter using the burn method so I was confident this was going to be the best option.

-In France we are only allowed to build fires outside of the summer season and after 6pm so it was late October that the burn began and I had looked at the weather forecast to see that I had four dry days followed by a lot of rain.
+- In France, we are only allowed to build fires outside of the summer season and after 6 pm so it was late October that the burn began.
+I had looked at the weather forecast to see that I had four dry days followed by a lot of rain.
 This was perfect as the fire would not be dampened during the initial expected burn time and at the end the ground would be soaked to prevent any residue underground smoldering of any root systems.

-I always like to 'kill two birds with one stone' in what ever I do, so I took the opportunity to dismantle a very dilapidated wooden terrace to provide more fuel for the fire as the days passed by.
+- I always like to 'kill two birds with one stone' in whatever I do, so I took the opportunity to dismantle a very dilapidated wooden terrace to provide more fuel for the fire as the days passed.

-By the end of the first burn the stump had reduced by thirty percent and by the second day seventy percent of the stump had been eaten away by the fire.
+- By the end of the first burn, the stump had reduced by 30%, and by the second day, 70% of the stump had been eaten away by the fire.

-The next two days the charcoal burnt away slowly and nothing was done on my part and once the charcoal was gone I was left with just a large crater—the entire stump and three main roots had all gone.
+- For the next two days, the charcoal burnt away slowly and nothing was done on my part and once the charcoal was gone I was left with just a large crater—the entire stump and three main roots had all gone.

 The garden looks so much bigger now the stump has gone and we are looking forward to seeing all the daffodils that were planted coming up this spring.

-Overall it was a very easy job removing the stump and in total cost me around £50 for the charcoal and fire lighter fluid.
+Overall, it was a very easy job removing the stump and in total cost me around £50 for the charcoal and lighter fluid.

-As a word of warning: I checked first the regulations of lighting a fire in my area, checked with my neighbor to make sure it was a good time for her, continually checked on the fire and dampened down the surrounding soil with water to avoid an underground fire.
+As a word of warning: Before I began, I checked first the regulations of lighting a fire in my area, checked with my neighbor to make sure it was a good time for her, and continually checked on the fire and dampened down the surrounding soil with water to avoid an underground fire.